Let me ask you a question.

 In Yoga class, do you always follow along with the teacher’s cues or demonstration?

 Maybe you have an inner perfectionist or competitive edge.
-Then you may even try to follow exactly, as much as possible moving and positioning your body just as the instructor advises.
+Then you may even try to follow precisely, as much as possible moving and positioning your body just as the instructor advises.
 During a class like that, have you ever felt a little inkling of rebellion?

-Maybe the teacher cued to line up your heels in Warrior I, but you can’t help but wonder what it might feel like to step out wider.
+Maybe the teacher cued to line up your heels in Warrior, but you can’t help but wonder what it might feel like to step out wider.
 You’re feeling the effects of yesterday’s hike or airplane ride in your hips.
 If you just inch your right foot out a little further, and maybe dip your torso forward, then you might be able to get that oh-so-perfect stretch you’ve been craving!
 At that moment, what do you do?
-Do you stifle your intuition and keep following-along?
+Do you stifle your intuition and keep following along?
 Or do you follow your intuition and move differently than what the instructor may have cued?
 What do you think is more helpful for a holistic yoga practice?

 My answer – follow your intuition.